sf-wdi-21/notes/week-03/day-01-bootstrap-orm/dawn-bootstrap/readme.md

 ```

-<<<<<<< HEAD
-Stop here for now, in class, we'll be coding up a few mockups using Bootstrap when you'll need to fork and clone [this repo](https://github.com/sf-wdi-21/bootstrap_mockups) to get started.
+Stop here for now.
+In class, we'll be coding up a few mockups using Bootstrap, and you'll need to fork and clone [this repo](https://github.com/sf-wdi-21/bootstrap_mockups) to get started.
 =======
 ####What just happened?
 >>>>>>> 631dfcc63a8753ea3d49f516ffd6e53e9a6fe48d